 Build an IoT Smart Grid Solution with Digiteum

 At Digiteum, we know about the technologies used in IoT power grid and energy-efficient systems first-hand.
-We have been designing and developing software for IoT and green energy projects for years.
-Our experience and skills include designing and developing software and middleware for smart home energy monitoring and control, building data analytics and visualization tools, creating advanced algorithms for device identification, and more.
+We have experience in building software for IoT and green energy projects, including designing and developing software and middleware for smart home energy monitoring and control, creating data analytics and visualization tools, advanced algorithms for device identification, and more.